 The Permissions-Policy HTTP header replaces the existing Feature-Policy header for controlling delegation of permissions and powerful features.
 The header uses a structured syntax, and allows sites to more tightly restrict which origins can be granted access to features.
-This will be released in Really Simple SSL 4.1 before deprecation.

 What is the Permissions Policy header

 The Permission Policy header is a security header that controls which browser features can be used.
 Besides implementing these rules for your own content it can also prevent external iFrames from using these browser features, making it a powerful header to secure your site.

 This allows you to have fine-grained control over which browser functions your site can use.
 There are many directives that can be controlled with the Permission Policy header, you will find a description of each feature at the bottom of this article, under “Descriptions per directive”.
 For an extensive overview of all directives, refer to this list by Mozilla.

 Each directive can have one of these three values:

 - Allowed: This feature is not included in your Permissions Policy and is allowed for your entire site, including external iFrames

 - self: This feature is allowed for content coming from your own domain only, blocking this feature for external iFrames

 - Disable: This feature is included in your Permissions Policy without value, it is not allowed on your site at all

 How to use the Permissions Policy header generator